Lil Peep: Posthumous releases

 On January 26, 2021, the estate announced that the California Girls EP was to be re-released.
 It was released on January 29, 2021, with a music video for the song "lil kennedy".
 Later, on June 30, 2021, the estate announced the re-release of the Lil Peep and Lil Tracy collaboration EPs, Castles and Castles II.
 They were released on July 2, 2021, with video of past live performances of certain tracks from the EPs.
 In the fall of 2021, the estate released Friends and High Fashion, two previously unreleased EPs made in collaboration with Yunggoth and Harry Fraud, respectively.
 On May 20, 2022, the Feelz EP was re-released, with the videos for "feelz" and "life" also being released.
-On December 2, 2022, the mixtape LIVE FOREVER was re-released, with the music video for the mixtape's title track also being released.
+On December 2, 2022, the mixtape Live Forever was re-released, with the music video for the mixtape's title track also being released.

+On September 1, 2023, the estate released the collaboration with ILoveMakonnen "November" on all platforms.
+The estate also confirmed the duo's 2017 collaboration album Diamonds would be released on September 8, 2023.

+On November 10, 2023, the estate released the project Come Over When You're Sober, Pt.
+2 (OG Version).
+The album features the original recorded versions of nine songs from the eventual Come Over When You're Sober, Pt.
+2 release from 2018.
+It also featured the first official release of the song "in the car".

+In March 2024, the estate released Hate Me, the previously unreleased EP that included the original version of "Spotlight".
+Teen Romance, a collaborative EP with Lederrick, was re-released in June 2024.

+His debut mixtape, Lil Peep; Part One, was re-released on September 18, 2024, to coincide with the nine-year anniversary of its original release.
+On November 1, 2024, which would have been Lil Peep's 28th birthday, the estate released the song "Latitude".
+The track was originally recorded in 2014, and was one of the first songs he ever made.